Suggested Reading & Products

 Here are some books and products we recommend either for general usage/knowledge or for those who wish to study towards WHM Level 1 certification.

 Or perhaps you want to simply browse all kinds of wellness products?

 We recommend this book to all our clients and to those who do not have access to knowledgable Trigger Point therapists.
 It's easy to read and demonstrates how to locate and self-treat virtually all your trigger points.

 The original Travell & Simons, 2-volume set is required reading for those who are serious about learning comprehensive TP therapy.
 Please note these are medical manuals, rich with medical language and terminology.

-This new edition of Travell, Simons & Simons' groundbreaking work reflects the latest research and best practices associated with trigger points and updates the iconic pain point images that set the standard in the field.
+This new and abridged edition of Travell, Simons & Simons' groundbreaking work reflects the latest research and best practices associated with trigger points and updates the iconic pain point images that set the standard in the field.
 New lead editor Joseph M. Donnelly draws on his experience as both educator and physical therapy practitioner to integrate an evidence-based approach into this critical text.

 A great way to learn (and remember) the muscles (and other body systems) and their function.
 Be sure to have your pencil crayons handy!

 A useful tool for self-treating your trigger points.
 Very sturdy construction for penetrating deep into the larger muscles.
 Quickly disassembles into 2 pieces - great for those who travel.

 Great tool to help prevent thumb joint injury.
 Work smart and have a long career.